thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 14 February 2023
+### Daily Rundown on Wednesday, 15 February 2023

-- The average temperature today is 11.18˚C;
+- The average temperature today is 11.67˚C;
-- With highs of 12.23˚C and lows of 2.97˚C.
+- With highs of 12.4˚C and lows of 4.16˚C.
-- You can expect few clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->